 Often, sex happens in the heat of the moment.
 You may not feel that there is an opportunity to mention that you have HIV, or your partner might not want to discuss it.
 You may also find that your partner initiates sex without using a condom.
 Think in advance about how you would respond to these situations.
 Don’t assume, just because your partner doesn’t want to talk about HIV or is willing or even eager to have sex without a condom, that he or she is also living with HIV.

 Often HIV-negative people (or those who don’t know their status) expect people with HIV to tell them before they have sex.
 They will then assume that, because there has been no mention of HIV and they have had sex without using a condom, their partner is also HIV negative.

 Just as people living with HIV have a responsibility to look after their own health and not to pass on HIV, HIV-negative people and people who don’t know their HIV status have a responsibility to look after their own health and to protect themselves from HIV.
 But, in the eyes of the law, the balance of responsibility is weighted more towards people with HIV.

 If you are being investigated, or you think that someone may make a complaint against you, it’s important you get good advice and support from an HIV support organisation.
 You need to find an experienced lawyer straight away, before you make any statement to the police.
 In the UK, the Terrence Higgins Trust helpline, THT Direct, can help you find both these; you can speak to them in confidence on 0808 802 1221.
 You may also want to speak to THT Direct or another support organisation if you are thinking of making a complaint.
 You can find HIV organisations near where you are using our online e-atlas.

-You can find more information on this topic on NAM's website.
-There is also useful information on the National AIDS Trust’s website.
+You can find more useful information on the National AIDS Trust’s website.